lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

-In return for following these rules, you get an infinitely flexible server with some amazing capabilities: fault-tolerance, the capacity to handle an incredible number of simultaenous connections, [^yaws-benchmarks] and the ability to scale across many cores or many servers.
+In return for following these rules, you get an infinitely flexible server with some amazing capabilities: fault-tolerance, the capacity to handle an incredible number of simultaneous connections, [^yaws-benchmarks] and the ability to scale across many cores or many servers.

 ### OTP Boilerplate